 The consultant will represent ATNI, establish ATNI's network and presence on the ground, form partnerships, and communicate regional activities and outcomes.
-Functioning as the representative for ATNI, the consultant will cultivate collaborations with key stakeholders to solidify ATNI's efforts to assess and improve the state of packaged foods being sold in Kenya and Tanzania.
-This includes assessing their overall healthiness; the brands and companies involved; the extent to which micronutrients are included; the influence the food and beverage manufacturers have and could have on food fortification supply chains; and the current investor landscape for the food sector.
-ATNIs overall goal is to improve the availability, affordability of healthy nutritious foods in the urban environment in East Africa.
+Functioning as the representative for ATNI, the consultant will cultivate collaborations with key stakeholders to solidify ATNI's efforts to assess and improve the state of packaged foods being sold in Kenya.
+The work planned includes assessing the overall healthiness of packaged foods; the brands and companies involved; the extent to which micronutrients are included; the influence the food and beverage manufacturers have and could have on food fortification supply chains;

+and the current investor landscape for the food sector.
+ATNI's overall goal is to improve the availability and affordability of healthy nutritious foods in the urban environment in East Africa.
 Additionally, the consultant will offer guidance on project feasibility and activities within specific national contexts, providing a country-specific perspective and lookout for new partnership and funding opportunities.